GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/solutions.md

 <img src="./images/genkit_spans_with_latencies.png" alt="Spans with latencies" width="230" height="400">

-**gemini-2.5-pro-preview-03-25** is used in the _movie.v2.prompt_ file, which is used in the **movieFlow**.
+**gemini-2.5-pro-preview-03-25** is used in the _movie.v2.prompt_ file, which is used in the **movieQAFlow**.
 Participants may further explore that chatFlow uses movieFlow to take the original user input, user preferences, relevant documents, and conversation history to make the final recommendation to the user.

-Currently the setting for making the movie recommendation in the movieFlow on _movie.v2.prompt_, which is a variant of the movie.prompt. movie.v2.prompt is using **gemini-2.5-pro-preview-03-25**, while the original movie.prompt is defined with **gemini-2.0-flash-lite**, a much lighter and faster version.
-Considering poor performance of the v2 variant, the participants should roll back the prompt update by setting the prompt on line 37 of the _movieFlow.ts_ file as follows:
+Currently app uses _movie.v2.prompt_, which is a variant of the movie.prompt for making movie recommendations. _movie.v2.prompt_ is using **gemini-2.5-pro-preview-03-25**, while the original movie.prompt is defined with **gemini-2.0-flash-lite**, a much lighter and faster version.
+Considering poor performance of the v2 variant, the participants should roll back the prompt update by setting the prompt in the _movieFlow.ts_ file as follows:

 ```
-  export const makeMovieRecommendation = ai.prompt('movie');
+  export const makeMovieRecommendation = ai.prompt('movie'); # will use movie.prompt
 ```

 > **Note** Participants may attempt to manually override model in the prompt file directly.
 It will not result in a good model response.
 Every model interacts uniquely, and updating a model typically also requires adjustments to the prompting.
-Participants may expore the difference in the prompt definitions between movie.v2.prompt and movie.prompt driven by the model change.
+Participants may explore the difference in the prompt definitions between movie.v2.prompt and movie.prompt driven by the model change.

 ## Challenge 5: Improve performance

 ### Notes & Guidance

-In this challenge we attempt to reduce operational costs of the app by switching from a mixed search strategy to a to purely vector-based search within chatFlow.
+In this challenge, we simulate that the product team has decided to reduce operational costs of the app by switching from a _hybrid search_ strategy to a to purely _vector-based_ search within **chatFlow**.
+Participants (acting as SREs) should notice the impact of the change and make recommendations as to either keep the change or roll it back.

 Participants should examine _docSearch.prompt_ and _docSearch.v2.prompt_ files to understand what role docSearch plays chatFlow.
-DocSearchFlow and its corresponding prompt are used to analyze user's query adainst the database and summarize it into a concise request and a search category, which is then passed to the movieFlow responds to any movie-related questions.
+DocSearchFlow and its corresponding prompt are used to analyze user's query, and convert it to a query that is then passed to the the database.
+After the results are returned from the database, the MovieQAFlow then takes these movies and uses them to craft a response to the user (RAG).

+In the original version, the app used a **hybrid search model** where queries could either be **vector** queries (eg: I want to watch a fun movie -> **fun movies**), or **keyword** queries (eg: find me movies that were released after 2000 -> **WHERE release_year > 2000**), or mixed queries (eg: Find me fun movies that were released after 2000).

+In the new version, all queries are forced to be **vector** queries.

-After evaluating existing functionality, participants should roll out the change by updating line 65 in the _docRetriever.ts_ file:
+After evaluating existing functionality by querying the app, participants should roll out the **new** version by updating the _docRetriever.ts_ file to use the new prompt variant:

 ```
   export const makeMovieRecommendation = ai.prompt('docSearch', {variant: 'v2'});
 ```

-After examining both, the participants should notice that the app's vector search functionality works best with *genre*-based (semantic) queries, which leverages its vector search capabilities to find relevant recommendations efficiently.
-Queries based on specific *ratings* (are not semantic) are less suited for this vector approach.
+After testing the new version, the participants should notice that the app's vector search functionality works best with **genre**-based (semantic) queries, which leverages its vector search capabilities to find relevant recommendations efficiently.
+Queries based on specific values, such as **ratings** (are not semantic) are less suited for this vector approach.
 For any query, the *retriever* fetches potential results.
-However, with *rating* queries, the vector search often retrieves many irrelevant movies that must then be filtered out by the RAG portion of the application before being displayed.
-This is why there are fewer *rating* based results.
-The students only need to notice that there are fewer *rating*-based results than *genre*-based results.
+However, with **rating** queries, the vector search often retrieves many irrelevant movies that are then filtered out by the _MovieQAFlow_ before being returned to the user.
+This is why there are fewer **rating** based results than **genre** based results.
+The students only need to notice that there are fewer **rating**-based results than **genre**-based results.

-Participants should **not** roll out the new feature because transitioning purely to the vector-based search significantly impedes the quality of the output of the model.
+Participants recommend to the Product team that they should roll back to the original version because transitioning purely to the vector-based search significantly impedes the quality of the results returned by the app and will likely impact user experience.